Thajeepan-Rathiharan/Module-2-Assessment/README.md

 ### Template for the quiz

 I got the questions and buttons layouts from the following [YouTube video](https://www.youtube.com/watch?v=WiLTsxjCmWQ&t=591s).

+### Browser tab icon

+The browser tab icon is the [Naurot Shippuden symbol](https://www.vecteezy.com/vector-art/26620795-konoha-symbol-hidden-leaf-naruto) found on a vector site following a Google search.

 ### Background image